 On Earth, we think of diamonds as rare or exclusive items, but on other planets, they might be as common as an afternoon thunderstorm.
 On some of the gas giants in our solar system, astronomers suspect it might rain diamonds deep in the atmosphere.

 Your body contains trillions of cells and even more bacteria.
 In the average body, bacteria and other microorganisms outnumber your regular cells 10 to one.
 They’re so small, though that they make up less than 3% of your body’s overall mass.

 12. Most of the Universe Is Invisible

+The universe outside our atmosphere is full of weird science facts.
+Take looking at the stars, for example.
 When we look up at the night sky, we can see hundreds of thousands of stars.
 We can view even more with the aid of telescopes, but we’re only looking at a fraction of what is out there.
-Roughly 80% of the universe is made up of dark matter, which is currently unobservable with existing technology.
+Roughly 25% of the universe is made up of dark matter, which is currently unobservable with existing technology.

 13. You Can Trap a Laser

 We’ve all seen how water will refract light, but you can also use that to your advantage if you want to trap a laser.
 Just aim a laser pointer at a stream of water, and it will end up trapped within the stream, following it as it curves toward the ground.